david125tran/Large_Language_Model_Engineering/README.md

 ### Exploring the Frontier of AI & Crafting Unique Solutions

-This repository chronicles my hands-on adventure into Large Language Model (LLM) engineering.
-While I'm coding along with an online course, I'm deliberately diverging to infuse my own creative twists and explore practical, real-world applications.
-Expect to see custom integrations, unique AI interactions, and a focus on getting my hands dirty with powerful language models.
+This repository is my hands-on adventure into Large Language Model (LLM) engineering.
+Here, I am playing with custom integrations, unique AI interactions, and a focus on working with powerful language models.

 ## 🚀 **My LLM Explorations (By Day)**